MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-extensions-vat-group.md

 > [!NOTE]
 > GST group members can correct submitted GST returns as long as the group representative has not released the GST return for the group.
 To make a correction, the GST group member must create a new GST return for the GST return period and submit it to the GST group representative.
 On the GST group representative's side, the latest GST return will be included on the **GST Returns** page.

+> [!IMPORTANT]
+> The tax group functionality is only supported in those markets where [!INCLUDE[prod_short](includes/prod_short.md)] uses a tax framework that consists of tax returns and tax return periods.
+You cannot use tax groups in other markets that have other implementations of local tax reporting, such as Austria, Germany, Italy, Spain, and Switzerland.

 ## <a name="see-also"></a>See Also
 [Work with Tax on Sales and Purchases](finance-work-with-vat.md)